teaching-on-testbeds/mltrain-chi/index.md

 Now that we have a Ray cluster running, we can learn how to use it!
 After you finish this section,

-* you should understand how to identify the resource requirements and runtime environment for a job, and submit it to Ray
+* you should understand how to specify the resource requirements and runtime environment for a job, and submit it to Ray
 * and you should be able to modify a Pytorch Lightning script to use Ray Train, including its checkpointing, fault tolerance, and distributed training capabilities, and to use Ray Tune for hyperparameter optimization.

-The estimated time required to run the training jobs on this page is about 1.5 hours.